Perry Expedition: Preparation

+In addition to Perry's preparations, discussions were taking place in the halls of Congress and marine industry lobbyists.
+Most famously the Director of the American and Foreign Agency, a prominent trade advocacy firm of the time, Aaron Haight Palmer wrote a letter to Secretary of State John M. Clayton in 1849 urging forward the Perry Expedition.
 In advance of his voyage, Perry read widely amongst available books about Japan.
 His research also included consultation with the Japanologist Philipp Franz von Siebold.
 Siebold spent eight years working, teaching, and studying at the isolated Dutch island-trading post of Dejima in Nagasaki harbour before returning to Leiden in the Netherlands.
 Perry also demanded greater latitude in his orders from Webster, a demand the Secretary of State granted just before his death in October 1852.
-Perry thus sailed for Japan with "full and discretionary powers", including possible use of force if the Japanese tried to treat him as they had the unfortunate Commodore Biddle.
+Perry thus sailed for Japan with "full and discretionary powers", including possible use of force if the Japanese tried to treat him as they had Commodore Biddle.
 Perry also refused to allow any professional diplomats to accompany the expedition.
 He asked the German painter Wilhelm Heine and pioneer daguerreotype photographer Eliphalet M. Brown Jr. to join the expedition as official artists.
 Agricultural specialist Dr. James Morrow was assigned by the US State Department.
 Several Japanese castaways were also taken on as unofficial interpreters.